htcondor/htcondor/docs/STYLE.md

 cleaning up old.
 In general, we are replacing all explicit formatting commands (like bold or italic) with semantically meaningful commands, like **:subcom:** or **:macro:**

-###Built in sphinx markups
+### Built in sphinx markups

-Section not yet written
+Sphinx comes equipped with some useful pre-built roles (extentions) and directives usable in our documentation to automatically html formating and stylizing.
+A full list of [roles](https://www.sphinx-doc.org/en/master/usage/restructuredtext/roles.html) and [directives](https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html) can be found in the sphinx documentation.
+Some notable ones are listed below:

+- Code Block -- **.. code-block::\<language\>**
-- Warning
+- Warning -- **.. warning::**
-- Note
+- Note -- **.. note::**
-- Sidebar
+- Sidebar -- **.. sidebar::**
-- Mermaid graph
+- Mermaid graph -- **.. mermaid::**

 ### HTCondor specific markups